 - Your supplier/vendor hasn’t filed enough patents, but competitors, NPEs and Corporate Patent asserters have (Threat)

 - Your supplier/vendor has considerable filing, but not by NPEs, competitors, and corporate patent asserters (Strength)

 - Neither your supplier nor its competition and other corporate asserters has filed enough patents.
 This could be an upcoming potential tech area to explore for them and maybe one of their products/services is using/use it ( Opportunity)

 - You have filed patents that a product/service of your supplier or its competitor is using.
 (Overlap)

 Let’s kill the confusion before it is born: SOTO is not SWOT.

-On the first look, one can confuse SOTO matrix with SWOT matrix or a Johari Window.
-It is inevitable as those are the theories we took inspiration to come up with this.
+On the first look, one can confuse the SOTO matrix with a SWOT matrix or a Johari Window.
+It is inevitable as those are the theories we took inspiration from to come up with this.
 However, it is neither a SWOT matrix nor a Johari window.